-If more than one author, you’ll choose one person to be the corresponding author.
+If more than one author writes an article, you’ll choose one person to be the corresponding author.
 This person will handle all correspondence about the article and sign the publishing agreement on behalf of all the authors.
 The corresponding author is responsible for ensuring that all the authors’ contact details are correct.
-You should all agree on the order in which your names are published in the article, and ensure that your affiliations are correct, as explained below.
+You should all agree on the order in which your names will appear in the article.
+Please also ensure that your affiliations are correct, as explained below.

 Affiliations: get it right

 Your affiliation in the manuscript should be the institution where you conducted the research.
 You should also include details of any funding received from that institution.
 If you have changed affiliation since completing the research, your new affiliation can be acknowledged in a note.
 We can’t normally make changes to affiliation after the journal accepts your article.

 - After the journal has accepted your article , if you need to change the co-authors for any reason you should write to the editor of the journal, with a clear reason for the change.
 This letter must come from all the authors, including the person you are adding or removing.
 The editor will need to agree to the change.

 - If the corresponding author changes before the article is published (i.e., if a co-author becomes the corresponding author), please write to the editor of the journal and the production editor, confirming that both authors have agreed the change.